-Acute Disseminated Encephalomyelitis (ADEM) is a brief but intense attack of inflammation (swelling) in the brain and spinal cord and occasionally the optic nerves that damages the brain’s myelin (the white coating of nerve fibers).
-Other terms used to refer to ADEM include post-infectious encephalomyelitis and immune-mediated encephalomyelitis.
+Acute disseminated encephalomyelitis (ADEM) is an intense attack of inflammation (swelling) in the brain and spinal cord and occasionally the optic nerves that damages the brain’s myelin (the coating of nerve fibers).
+Other terms used to refer to ADEM include “post-infectious encephalomyelitis” and “immune-mediated encephalomyelitis.”

-ADEM is sometimes difficult to distinguish from multiple sclerosis (MS) because the symptoms common to both "demyelinating" disorders include loss of vision, weakness, numbness and loss of balance.
-Both ADEM and MS involve immune-mediated responses to myelin in the brain and spinal cord.
+ADEM is sometimes difficult to distinguish from multiple sclerosis because the symptoms common to both demyelinating disorders can include loss of vision, weakness, numbness and loss of balance or coordination.
+Both ADEM and MS involve immune-mediated damage to myelin in the brain and spinal cord caused by inflammation.

 - ADEM appears more often in winter and spring.